What is The Interface Project?

 Sometimes doctors didn’t tell the parents or the children the full truth about the child’s condition.
 At that time, doctors believed that early surgical intervention and secrecy would help the child develop a “normal” gender identity as either a boy or a girl.
-Most children born with a variation of sex development were lost to follow-up after surgery and no significant studies were done to evaluate this treatment.
+Most children born with a variation of sex anatomy were lost to follow-up after surgery and no significant studies were done to evaluate this treatment.

 How have intersex adults and families of affected children worked to improve care?

-Leaders of the adult intersex community called for an end to unnecessary surgeries, and for children with differences of sex development or intersex conditions to have a voice in their own treatment.
+Leaders of the adult intersex community called for an end to unnecessary surgeries, and for children with variations of sex anatomy to have a voice in their own treatment.
 At first, their input had little effect on the treatment of children.
 In the late 90’s, however, the single case study that provided the basis for the surgery/secrecy model was discredited.
-The insights of intersex adults began, slowly, to have some impact on the treatment of children born with intersex conditions or differences of sex development.
+The insights of intersex adults began, slowly, to have some impact on the treatment of children born with variations of sex anatomy.

 At around the same time, parents of children with intersex traits began to find each other and form support groups.
 They realized that they, too, were not alone.
 They began to advocate for models of care that take the experiences and wisdom of children and their families into account.
 Parents’ groups have organized mostly around specific medical conditions, and have advocated for complete disclosure of medical information to parents, more research, more sensitive care of families (especially at the time of diagnosis), and more psychological and peer support for parents and affected children.
 These efforts have also started to impact standards of care and support for research.